-In this case the tariff assigned to the appellant was VII B but the purpose for which the service connection was sanctioned is not mentioned.
-Hence the only charge that can be attributed to the appellant is the failure to regularise the additional load availed by him.
-In view of the finding of foregoing paragraph and the Regulation mentioned above, the respondent's action in issuing the bill under Section 126 of Electricity Act, 2003 is against the Regulation which cannot be admitted.
+In this case the tariff assigned to the appellant was LT VII B and there is no change in purpose of use of electricity by the appellant.
+The only charge that can be attributed to the appellant is the failure to regularise the additional load availed by him.
+In view of the finding of foregoing paragraph and the Regulation mentioned above, the respondent's action in issuing the bill under Section 126 of Electricity Act, 2003 is against the Regulations which cannot be admitted.
 Regulation 97 of Kerala Electricity Supply Code, 2014 which reads as

-- (1) "If it is found that a consumer has been wrongly classified in a particular category of the purpose of supply as mentioned in the agreement has changed or the consumption of power has exceeded the limit of that category as per the tariff order of the Commission or the category has changed consequent to a revision of tariff order, the licensee may suo motu reclassify the consumer under appropriate category. - (2) The consumers shall be informed of the proposed reclassification through a notice with a notice period of thirty days to file objections, if any. - (3) The licensee after due consideration of the reply of the consumer, if any, may reclassify the consumer approximately. - (4) Arrear or excess charges shall be determined based on the actual period of wrong classification and the account of the consumer shall be suitably adjusted. - (5) If the actual period of wrong classification cannot be ascertained reasonably, the period shall be limited to a period of twelve months or a period from the date of last inspection of the installation of the consumer by the licensee whichever is shorter."
+- (1) "If it is found that a consumer has been wrongly classified in a particular category of the purpose of supply as mentioned in the agreement has changed or the consumption of power has exceeded the limit of that category as per the tariff order of the Commission or the category has changed consequent to a revision of tariff order, the licensee may suo motu reclassify the consumer under appropriate category. - (2) The consumers shall be informed of the proposed reclassification through a notice with a notice period of thirty days to file objections, if any. - (3) The licensee after due consideration of the reply of the consumer, if any, may reclassify the consumer approximately. - (4) Arrear or excess charges shall be determined based on the actual period of wrong classification and the account of the consumer shall be suitably adjusted.

+If the actual period of wrong classification cannot be ascertained reasonably, the period shall be limited to a period of twelve months or a period from the date of last inspection of the installation of the consumer by the licensee whichever is shorter."